MichaelRafferty/ConTroll/README.md

 ## This README file is current as of Release 1.4.3 of the ConTroll Regitration System.

-ConTroll™ is designed as an all in one system to support registration for conventions.
+ConTroll™ is designed as an all-in-one system to support registration for conventions.
 It supports on-line, mail-in, and on-site registration.

 ConTroll™ is freely available for use under the GNU Affero General Public License, Version 3 (https://www.gnu.org/licenses/agpl-3.0.en.html).
 Local changes are allowed, but all changes to ConTroll™ must be freely offered to the ConTroll™ developers for potential integration into the system.

+To install controll on your server, see the install directory for System Requirements and the Setup Sequence.
+The Setup_Sequence.md file gives you a step by step guide to installing ConTroll on your server.

 ConTroll is a combination of PHP, Javascript, and custom templates.
 It currently requires at least PHP 8.2 and uses add-ons using Composer, as well as CDNs for tabulator and bootstrap.
 Relevant versions are found in lib/jsVersions.php.

 ## Release Notes